-The Chemistry Department consists of seven full time faculty, four temporary adjunct faculty, a lab manager and an office manager.
+The Chemistry Department consists of eight full time faculty, one full-time temporary faculty, adjunct faculty, a lab manager and an office manager.
 Several undergraduate degree programs exist including a program approved by the American Chemical Society.
 The ACS-approved program requires that the department as a whole also meet certain national standards.

 The department graduates 10-15 majors per year.
 These graduates go into various professional programs including chemistry graduate schools and medical and dental schools.
 Many are employed in industrial chemistry and government laboratories.